 Many sites are making broad proclamations of the M1′s life or death based on assumptions and statements from BMW contacts.
 Here, moderator southlight takes a closer look and breaks down the factors which backup both the believers and non-believers of the M1.

 French publication Automobile Magazine has just published these new renderings on what a possible next generation F30 3-Series could look like.
 While my first gut instinct when looking at these was that they took the concept 5-Series GT Clay Models very sleek front end design and applied it to the future 3-Series I have to say the result does work.
-The details are still a bit to concept-ish and aggressive for a production 3-series, but the general underlying theme does flow quite nice and could be a success if something like this was taken to production by BMW.
-But you be the judge!
+The details are still a bit to concept-ish and aggressive for a production 3-series, but the general underlying theme does flow quite nice and … CONTINUED

 BMW CEO Norbert Reithofer has once again confirmed at BMW’s annual financial results press conference today that “there will be front wheel drive BMWs in the smaller vehicle classes in the future.”
 New FWD and AWD drivetrains are in the works and will be used in a new range of smaller entry level BMW cars and Mini cars.
 The new FWD models will slot in under the entry-premium 1-series models, which will keep their RWD architecture.